Adblockdude

 • Corporate Espionage: Competing businesses and countries (like China) engage in packet sniffing as a form of espionage to gain insights into a rival’s strategies, financials, or upcoming products.
 For example, a competitor might use packet sniffing to intercept communications about a new product development, giving away a competitive edge in the market.

 • Data Breach and Intellectual Property Theft: Companies holding valuable intellectual property are at risk of having this information stolen through packet sniffing.
-This could lead to significant financial loss and damage to the company’s reputation.

 • Government and Public Sector: Government networks, which might carry sensitive information related to national security, public safety, and confidential citizen data, are also prime targets.
 Packet sniffing in these contexts can lead to serious national security or public trust breaches.